TheE7Player/GitHubUpdater/README.md

 # GitHubUpdater
 **GitHubUpdater** is a library to allow coders to implement an updater for their projects using GitHub, easy.

 *Library is open to contributors to implement into their own programming language, please inform me so this project can expand!*

-(Java only at the moment, will expand in a bit)
+(Java and C# only at the moment, will expand in a bit)

 Here are the simplest ways of achieving them (v0.1):